The sneakers eyelets do not contain nickel but are made of metal we didn't source ourselves.

 From 2008 to 2015, VEJA leather was 100% vegetable-tanned leather.

-We then decided that all leather used by VEJA would be 100% traceable, sourced only from non-deforested areas and mainly from organic farms, and we achieved it.
+We then decided that all leather used by VEJA would be 100% traceable, sourced exclusively from non-deforested areas and mainly from organic farms – and we achieved this goal.
 But we wanted to go further.

 Since then, finding an ecological alternative to leather has been a primary objective for the VEJA sourcing team.

 We therefore decided to reinvent C.W.L. in 2020 and improve its traceability.
-Months of research allowed us to achieve a better composition, made with cotton sourced from Brazil and Peru by producers VEJA has worked with since the beginning of the project, in 2004.
+Months of research allowed us to achieve a better composition, made with cotton produced in Brazil and Peru by producers with whom VEJA has worked since the very beginning of the project.

 This new C.W.L., which is 54% bio-based, offers the same texture, softness, and water resistance as leather.
 It is made from 100% organic cotton canvas backing, purchased directly by VEJA and coated with P.U., castor oil, and corn starch finishing.

-C.W.L. is made in Brazil, in a factory that monitors its water and chemical usage.
+C.W.L. is produced in Brazil, in a factory that monitors the use of water and chemicals.

 Nevertheless, this alternative is a synthetic laminate and therefore 45% of its composition remains petroleum-based.
 We know it is not the ideal solution yet, but we are getting closer.